programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 </figure>

-Creating the dropdown bar in the above example provides users with the ability to isolate (and examine) a given element from the wider visualisation.
-We visited this Plotly feature earlier when noting that double-clicking on an element in the graph's legend will remove it from the visualisation.
+Creating the dropdown bar in the above example provides users with the ability to isolate (and examine) a given element from the wider visualization.
+We visited this Plotly feature earlier when noting that double-clicking on an element in the graph's legend will remove it from the visualization.
 However, the dropdown menu offers an additional advantage: it provides us with the ability to create dynamic headings, which means our titles and labels change depending on which option we have selected from the dropdown box.

 The above examples demonstrate that it is very easy to create graphs using Plotly Express and relatively simple to add interactivity such as animation frames and dropdown bars.
 We will now look at creating graphs with Plotly Graph Objects.
 Specifically, we will focus on what 'Graph Objects' are, how they work, and when (and why) you might want to create graphs using `plotly.go` instead of `plotly.px`.